Moving to Florida

 Pros and Cons of Living in Florida

 Are you weighing the benefits of moving to Florida?
 We can imagine!
-It is good to know that typically people do not regret moving to Florida, despite the fact that there are a few cons (after into each life some rain must fall…).
+It is good to know that typically people do not regret moving to Florida, even though there are a few cons (after into each life some rain must fall…).
 We dive into the ups and downs of moving to Florida below:

 Pros